wenkaixl/wenkaixl/README.md

-- 👋 Hi, I’m @wenkaixl
+- 👋 Hi, I’m wenkai
 - 👀 I’m interested in statistics and machine learning
 - 🌱 I’m currently learning Stein's method and network analysis
 - 💞️ I’m looking to collaborate on various projects